realworldocaml/book/en/guided-tour.md

 ## A complete program

 So far, we've played with the basic features of the language using the toplevel.
-Now we'll create a simple, complete stand-along program that does something useful: sum up a list of numbers read in from the standard input.
+Now we'll create a simple, complete stand-alone program that does something useful: sum up a list of numbers read in from the standard input.

 Here's the code, which you can save in a file called `sum.ml`.
+Note that we don't terminate expressions with `;;` here, since it's not required outside the toplevel.

 ```ocaml
 (* file: sum.ml *)